ErwinsExpertise/go-sliding-window/README.md

 ### status

 The library was test-driven and features a network simulator that simulates packet reordering, duplication, and loss.
 We pass tests with 20% packet loss easily.
 The library is usable now, but see the todo below.
-Also the network simulator could be improved by adding a chaos monkey mode that is even more aggressive about re-ordering, dropping, and duplicating packets.
+Also the network simulator could be improved by adding a chaos monkey mode that is even more aggressive about re-ordering and duplicating packets.

 ### todo